SAP-samples/cloud-abap-rap/README.md

 `DATA(lv_name) = |{ namespace }I_{ prefix }{ entityname }{ suffix }|.`
 The name of the entity which is part of the repository object name is set by the property **“entityName”** on node level (see below).

-### Properties of node objects
+### Mandatory properties of node objects
-For each node object you have to specify the following mandatory properties
+For each node object must specify the following mandatory properties

 #### “entityName”
 Here you have to specify the name of your entity (e.g. “Travel” or “Booking”).
 The name of the entity becomes part of the names of the repository objects that will be generated and it is used as the name of associations (e.g. "_Travel").